think-in-universe/hexo-renderer-disable-tag-plugins/README.md

 $ npm install hexo-stop-tag-plugins --save
 ```

-- Hexo 3: >= 0.2
+- Hexo version >= 3.9.0 are recommended, which includes the fix of [disableNunjucks property issue](https://github.com/hexojs/hexo/pull/3573)
-- Hexo 2: 0.1.x
+- If you use hexo version < 3.9.0, hexo may not render the markdown code blocks correctly due to the above issue

 ## How to use

+1. confirm the package order

 After installation, make sure the `hexo-stop-tag-plugins` package appear after all the renderers plugins.
-In most case, the order should be already correct.
+In most case, the order should be already correct with alphabetical order.

 `package.json`:
 ```json